mindspore-lab/mindyolo/README.md

     </a>
 </p>

-MindYOLO is [MindSpore Lab](https://github.com/mindspore-lab)'s software system that implements state-of-the-art YOLO series algorithms, [support list and benchmark](MODEL_ZOO.md).
-It is written in Python and powered by the [MindSpore](https://mindspore.cn/) deep learning framework.
+MindYOLO is [MindSpore Lab](https://github.com/mindspore-lab)'s software toolbox that implements state-of-the-art YOLO series algorithms, [support list and benchmark](MODEL_ZOO.md).
+It is written in Python and powered by the [MindSpore](https://mindspore.cn/) AI framework.

-The master branch works with **MindSpore 1.8.1**.
+The master branch supporting **MindSpore 2.0**.

 <img src=".github/000000137950.jpg" />

 ## What is New

-- 2023/03/30
+- 2023/06/15

-1. Currently, the models supported by the first release include the basic specifications of YOLOv3/YOLOv5/YOLOv7;
+1. Support YOLOv3/v4/v5/X/v7/v8 6 models and release 23 corresponding weights, see [MODEL ZOO](MODEL_ZOO.md) for details.
-2. Models can be exported to MindIR/AIR format for deployment.
+2. Support MindSpore 2.0.
-3. ⚠️ The current version is based on the static shape of GRAPH.
-The dynamic shape of the PYNATIVE will be added later.
-Please look forward to it.
+3. Support deployment on MindSpore lite 2.0.
-4. ⚠️ The current version only supports the Ascend platform, and the GPU platform will support it later.
+4. New online documents are available!

 ## Benchmark and Model Zoo